ALL STATE DATA UPDATED FOR 2023!

 As the table shows, Mississippi is well below at all levels and by a large margin.
 Mississippi is 4.8% lower at the Initial Application, 1.3% Reconsideration, and 3.8% lower at the Hearing level.

 Mississippi Initial Application Approval Over Time

-As the table and the below chart show, Mississippi has been consistently been at a lower rate of Initial Applications going back to at least 2010.
-In 2018, Mississippi ranked 51st in the nation in terms of percentage approval of Initial Applications – dead last.
+As the table and the below chart show, Mississippi has been consistently been at a lower rate of Initial Applications going back to at least 2011.
+In 2022, Mississippi ranked 48th in the nation in terms of percentage approval of Initial Applications.
 While approval rates have remained the same in Mississippi over the last few years, they still do not meet the national average.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 Mississippi Reconsideration Approval Over Time

-As the table and the below chart indicate, Mississippi has been approaching the national average when it comes to Approvals at the Reconsideration level.
-In 2018, Mississippi ranked 51st in the nation for highest percentage of approvals at Reconsideration – also dead last.
+As the table and the below chart indicate, Mississippi has been trailing the national average when it comes to Approvals at the Reconsideration level.
+In 2022, Mississippi ranked 41st in the nation for highest percentage of approvals at Reconsideration – dead last.
 However, as you can see, in general, the chances of winning approval at Reconsideration are not particularly high.
 That is why many applicants must continue in the next level, the Hearing.

 Mississippi Hearings Approval Over Time

 |Hearing Approval Rate||2022||2021||2020||2019||2018||2017||2016||2015||2014||2013||2012||2011|